Media portrayal of lesbians: Art

 In Art History, paintings showing two or more females together seldom displayed much in the way of potential sexual activity between them.
 When it came to nudity, most women subjects were depicted as dancers or bathers, usually stated as goddesses.

 One well known painting from the 19th century is Gustave Courbet's Sleep which openly depicts two women asleep after love-making (indicated by the broken pearl necklace); and Dominique Ingres' Turkish Bath in which, in the foreground, one woman can be seen with an arm around another and pinching her breast.
 Both these paintings ended up in the collection of erotica collector and diplomat Khalil Bey, but are now exhibited in the Metropolitan Museum of Art and the Louvre, respectively.

 Another work from the 19th century, Lysistrata haranguing the Athenian women (1896), by Aubrey Beardsley depicts a group of naked women, with one of them about to manually stimulate another.

-More famous is, Damned Women (Femmes damnées) (c.
-1885), by Auguste Rodin, which is a sculpture of two women in movement on top of one another.
+More famous is Damned Women (c.
+1885) by Auguste Rodin, which is a sculpture of two women in movement on top of one another.